heptalium/httputil/README.md

 ## ParseRequest

 ParseRequest parses HTTP requests into a struct.
-It supports POST form values and JSON encoded data as request.
+It supports POST form values, JSON encoded data and XML encoded as request.
 The request type is determined by the Content-Type header.

 ## WriteHttpStatus